 MusicBrainz is a community-maintained open source encyclopedia of music information.

-In 2000, Gracenote took over the free CDDB project and commercialized it, essentially charging users for access to the very data they had themselves contributed.
+In 2000, Gracenote took over the free CDDB project and commercialized it, essentially charging users for accessing the very data they themselves contributed.
 In response, Robert Kaye founded MusicBrainz.
-The project has since grown rapidly from a one-man operation to an international community of enthusiasts who appreciate both music and music metadata.
-Along the way, the scope of the project has expanded from its origins as a mere a CDDB replacement to today, where MusicBrainz has become a true encyclopedia of music.
+The project has since grown rapidly from a one-man operation to an international community of enthusiasts that appreciates both music and music metadata.
+Along the way, the scope of the project has expanded from its origins as a mere CDDB replacement to the true music encyclopedia MusicBrainz is today.

-As an encyclopedia and as a community, MusicBrainz exists solely to collect as much information about music as we can.
-We do not discriminate or prefer one "type" of music over another though, in fact we collect information about as many different types of music as possible.
-Whether it is published/unpublished, popular/fringe, western/non-western, human/non-human - we want it all to be entered into MusicBrainz.
+As an encyclopedia and as a community, MusicBrainz exists only to collect as much information about music as we can.
+We do not discriminate or prefer one "type" of music over another, and we try to collect information about as many different types of music as possible.
+Whether it is published or unpublished, popular or fringe, western or non-western, human or non-human — we want it all in MusicBrainz.

-The MusicBrainz Database is where all of the various pieces of information we collect about music are stored, from artists and their releases to works and their composers, and much more.
+The MusicBrainz Database stores all of the various pieces of information we collect about music, from artists and their releases to works and their composers, and much more.
 Note: We do not actually store or have access to any of the music recordings!

-The majority of the data in the MusicBrainz Database is licensed under the CC0, which is effectively placing the data into the Public Domain.
-That means that anyone can download the data and use it in any way they see fit.
-The remaining data is released under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 license.
+Most of the data in the MusicBrainz Database is licensed under CC0, which effectively places the data into the Public Domain.
+That means that anyone can download the data and use it in any way they want.
+The remaining data is released under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 license.

 What can I do with MusicBrainz?

 If you have a digital music collection, MusicBrainz Picard will help you tag your files.